 This lab is a brief refresher for MATLAB, and an introduction to some of the rudimentary DSP concepts.
 If it is taking you a long time, please come talk to me and I'll help you.
-There are several short exercises.
+The lab consists of several short exercises.

 A unit sample sequence